-Cambridge is a university city well-known for its famous universities, including Cambridge University, Anglia Ruskin University, Cambridge Regional College, and Cambridge School of Visual and Performing Arts.
+Cambridge is a city that is well-known among students thanks to its famous universities including Cambridge University, Anglia Ruskin University, Cambridge Regional College, and Cambridge School of Visual and Performing Arts.
 It is a city with more than 800 years of history and it is known as an educational and cultural asset.
+Cambridge University alone was built in the 12th century.
 Currently, the city has the highest amount of preserved historic buildings in England and they are all centred around Cambridge University's 31 colleges.
 International students fly to the city from all over the world.
 The current number of international students is estimated to be more than 40000 and it keeps increasing.

 Universities in Cambridge

 All our rooms are within a short walk or ride away from the university.

 The campus is surrounded by great restaurants and cafes as well as transport links.